 A redacted report on Snowden's ("staggering," "grave") leaks is declassified.

-A note to our readers—we'll be taking the day off Monday in observance of Memorial Day.
+we'll be taking the day off Monday in observance of Memorial Day.
 The CyberWire will resume normal publication on Tuesday, May 27.

 Security Patches, Mitigations, and Software Updates

 PayPal fixes merchant account hijacking bug(Help Net Security) Well-known and prolific bug hunter Mark Litchfield has unearthed a pretty big flaw in PayPal Manager, which would allow attackers to hijack a merchants' account by changing their password, and consequently have access to their and their customers' personal information as well as being able to place orders from it